Pine family (Pinaceae)

 Cultivation: The preference is partial shade, cool moist conditions with good drainage, and acidic soil.
 In the wild, this tree is usually found on rocky ground, but it will adapt to non-rocky areas in cultivation if the pH is not too high.
 Growth is relatively slow, especially in shady areas, and individual trees can live to 500 years.

-Range & Habitat: At the present time, Eastern Hemlock is not known to occur in Illinois (see Distribution Map) outside of cultivation, although native populations exist in natural areas of Indiana, Wisconsin, and Missouri.
-However, it is possible that this tree could turn up in a wooded ravine or other natural area that has been overlooked.
+Range & Habitat: At the present time, there is a naturally occurring population of Eastern Hemlock at Starved Rock State Park in LaSalle County (see Distribution Map).
+This population appears to be reproducing.
+Elsewhere in Illinois, this tree appears to be absent, except where it has been planted or cultivated.
 Eastern Hemlock is more common in the Appalachian mountains, New England, and parts of southeastern Canada.
-Using information from other states, habitats include rocky bluffs, wooded hillsides (especially those facing north or east), and rocky ravines.
+Habitats include rocky bluffs, wooded hillsides (especially those facing north or east), rocky ravines, and rocky areas along streams.
 The underlying bedrock of these habitats is acidic (e.g., sandstone or granite).
 Because of its attractive evergreen foliage, Eastern Hemlock is often cultivated as a landscape tree.

 Faunal Associations: In the Appalachian mountains, the introduced Adelges tsugae (Hemlock Woolly Adelgid) has been decimating populations of Eastern Hemlock.
 This cottony insect is usually found in clusters on the undersides of twigs.
 Other insects that feed on this tree include the larvae of the metallic wood-boring beetle Melanophila fulvoguttata (Hemlock Borer) and the larvae of several long-horned beetles: Leptura subhamata, Semanotus litigiosus (Fir Tree Borer), Tetropium velutinum, and Xylotrechus integer.
 Other insect feeders include Abgrallaspis ithacae (Hemlock Scale), Fiornia externa (Elongate Hemlock Scale), Neodiprion tsugae (Hemlock Sawfly), Plagiognathus tsugae (Hemlock Plant Bug), Otiorhynchus sulcatus (Black Vine Weevil), and the caterpillars of several moths (see Moth Table).
 The seeds of Eastern Hemlock are eaten by such birds as the Black-Capped Chickadee, Red Crossbill, White-Winged Crossbill, and Pine Siskin, and by such mammals as the Red Squirrel, White-Footed Mouse, and Woodland Deer Mouse.
 White-Tailed Deer browse on the twigs and foliage, while the Beaver feeds on the wood and bark.
 Eastern Hemlock provides suitable nesting habitat for some migrating warblers; these species include the Black-Throated Blue Warbler, Black-Throated Green Warbler, Blackburnian Warbler, and the misnamed Magnolia Warbler.
 Because of the protective cover of the evergreen foliage, Ruffed Grouse, Wild Turkey, Owls, and other birds often roost on the branches of this tree.
 Large hollow trees have been used as dens by Black Bears; when they feel threatened, Black Bear cubs will climb Eastern Hemlock trees to reach safety.
 Colonies of this tree are often used as 'deer yards,' where White-Tailed Deer seek cover and bed down for the night.